Sony FE 50mm f/1.4 GM review: A well-rounded yet impressive prime lens

 • Fairly strong pincushion distortion

 The Sony FE 50mm f/1.4 GM is truly one of the most well-rounded lenses that I’ve used in a while.
-It offers a fast aperture, superb image quality, rugged build quality, -fast autofocus, and beautiful bokeh.
+It offers a fast aperture, superb image quality, rugged build quality, lightning-fast autofocus, and beautiful bokeh.
 Yes, we expect all of those things from a GM lens.
 But this 50mm prime doesn’t command the typical GM price that is out of reach for all but the most serious professionals.
 While $1,300 certainly isn’t cheap, this lens makes high-end optics more accessible to more people, especially since it’s such a versatile focal length.

 More images taken with the Sony FE 50mm f/1.4 GM lens